 Pagina is a licensed professional counselor and a nationally certified counselor.

-She received her B.A. in psychology, and her B.A. in sociology, from University of
+She received her undergraduate degrees in psychology and sociology, from University

-Missouri - Columbia and her M.A. in Counseling and Guidance from University of Missouri
+of Missouri - Columbia and her M.A. in Counseling and Guidance from University of

-- Kansas City.
-Pagina sees a wide variety of students and has specialties in treating
+Missouri - Kansas City.
+Pagina sees a wide variety of students and has specialties

-attention deficit disorders, autism spectrum disorder, anxiety disorders, trauma concerns
+in treating attention deficit disorders, autism spectrum disorder, anxiety disorders,

 Yoshiko Hall, Psy.D.